White Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have played as the underdog in five of their past 10 games and have gone 2-3 in those contests.
+- The White Sox have played as the favorite in four of their past 10 games and have gone 2-2 in those contests.

 White Sox Betting Records & Stats

-- The White Sox have come away with six wins in the 27 contests they have been listed as the underdogs in this season.

-- Chicago has a record of 4-19, a 17.4% win rate, when it's set as an underdog of +105 or more by bookmakers this season.

-- The White Sox have an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.
+- The White Sox have won seven of the 13 games they were the moneyline favorite this season (53.8%).

-- Chicago and its opponents have hit the over in 21 of its 42 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.